 Five years later derivatives played a major role in the financial crisis.
 An improper use of derivatives nearly brought down the world financial system.
 But derivatives can be useful.
 Most banks use derivatives to hedge their risks.
 Banks that managed their risks well using derivatives fared relatively well during the financial crisis compared to banks that didn’t.4 Therefore, derivatives are probably here to stay.

 But what about the multi trillion monster?
 The number is a notational value, not a real value.
 Derivatives are insurance contracts, often against default of a corporation, a change in interest rates, or home owners falling behind on mortgage payments.
 You may have a fire insurance on your house to the amount of € 200,000.
 This is the notational value of the contract.
 You may pay the insurer € 200 per year.
 That is the real value of the contract, until something happens, that is.

 If your house burns down, the contract suddenly is worth € 200,000.
-Insurers often re-insure their risks, which is a prudent practise.
+Insurers often re-insure their risks, which is a prudent practice.
 But re-insurance makes the notational value of the outstanding derivatives increase.
 So if your insurer re-insures half of your fire insurance to reduce its risk exposure, another contract with notational value of € 100,000 is added to the pile of existing insurance contracts.